hero media

 I spend the afternoon drifting between my private sanctuary and the pools in the shared areas, all surrounded by Coastal Tea Trees, Moonah, and Drooping Sheoaks.
 A night in the Eco Lodge includes a choice of a wellness activity.
 I choose a Body Clay Ritual, where I paint detoxifying clays over my body, a playful yet grounding experience.

 I dress for dinner at the Spa Dreaming Centre, and to my surprise, most guests are still in their bathers and bath robes —a humorous sight in such a refined restaurant.
 Next time, I’ll join them.
 My welcome pack in the suite encourages me to choose tryptophan-rich foods like chicken, salmon, or legumes, all known to promote better sleep.
-I choose the Nourish Bowl; roasted chicken, roasted, pureed, sautéed, and pickled vegetables – the perfect pre-sleep meal and absolutely delicious!
+I chose the Nourish Bowl; roasted chicken, roasted, pureed, sautéed, and pickled vegetables – the perfect pre-sleep meal and absolutely delicious!

 The evening wind-down experience